 Twitter is undoubtedly one of the most popular social networking platforms on the web, especially if you’re looking to carry out a conversation around a topic.
 With close to 330 million monthly active users, Twitter is one of the biggest social media platforms.
 The only problem that I have with Twitter is its official app.
 If you use the official Twitter app you might be missing out on a lot of features.
-While the official app is no slouch it lacks the customization options and pro features like mute options and has regular performance issues.
+While the official app is no slouch, it lacks the customization options and pro features.
 Thankfully, there are a number of good third-party Twitter clients for Android and iPhone that bring new features, customization, and better performance.
-So, if you are a Twitter power user, here are 10 best Twitter apps alternatives you should definitely check out.
+So, if you are a Twitter power user, here are 12 best Twitter apps alternatives you should definitely check out in 2020.

 Note: Before you buy any of the third-party Twitter apps mentioned below, you should know that Twitter has officially overhauled its API which now restricts third-party apps from accessing many of its features like group direct messages, polls, Twitter bookmarks, and more.
 Keep that in mind, before making any purchase.

 Best Twitter Apps for Android and iOS in 2020

 Before you get to our list, you should check out our article on best Twitter tips and tricks.
 They will help you get the most out of this platform.
 With that out of the way, lets see the apps, shall we?